 Found in the highest amounts in meat and shellfish, zinc protects against testosterone decline and prostate cancer .
 Men with BPH and prostate cancer have been shown to have significantly reduced zinc levels, potentially due to increased urinary zinc excretion .
 A good quality multivitamin and mineral complex containing zinc* is a good option for those following a plant-based diet, as phytates found in whole-grains, legumes, nuts and seeds bind zinc, preventing its absorption.

-* Zinc has a narrow therapeutic window and should be balanced with copper; if supplementing always check dose with your health advisor/nutritional therapist or take within a multivitamin/mineral complex where the micronutrients are balance in ratio to each other.
+* Zinc has a narrow therapeutic window and should be balanced with copper; if supplementing always check the dose with your health advisor/nutritional therapist or take within a multivitamin/mineral complex, where the micronutrients are balanced in ratio to each other.

 Other ways to support testosterone levels and male health include:

 Keep vitamin D levels topped up: studies show an association between low vitamin D levels and decreased testosterone .
 It’s recommended that everyone in the UK supplements during the winter months as the sunlight during this time doesn’t contain enough UVB radiation for skin to synthesise vitamin D. Get outside in the summer months and expose your arms and legs to the sun to help synthesise vitamin D. Unless you have skin issues (including melanoma) or have fair skin and burn easily, allow 10-15 minutes exposure before applying sun lotion .

 Get appropriate sleep: aim for 7-9 hours per night.

 Avoid regular excessive alcohol consumption - this contributes to decreased testosterone levels .